Welcome to Mexican American News - Network of the U.S. Latino Community

 Chicanos march in downtown Los Angeles during the 2006 mass demonstrations protests to defeat H.R.
 4437.

-The innocent eyes of a U.S. born Latina at The Great March of 2006
+The innocent eyes of a US born Latina seen at The Great March.

-What was The Great March and How Might It Keep Many in the U.S.A.
+What Was The Great March & How Might It Keep Many In The U.S.A.

 The protests against H.R.
 4437 were a pivotal moment that reshaped the trajectory of immigration activism in the United States.
 They not only halted the immediate threat of punitive legislation but also sowed the seeds of a movement that would defend immigrant communities in the years to come.
 This enduring spirit of resistance was instrumental in mitigating Trump’s deportation agenda, safeguarding millions of families from the devastating impact of mass removals.
 Through unity and resilience, the legacy of 2006 continues to shape the fight for immigrant justice in America.